tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 11+:_ When you throw a stone from these heavy leather gloves, the magic of the mitts imbues it with as much weight and force as a boulder hurled from a big siege catapult.
 You may make a basic ranged attack by throwing a pebble, but your projectile also inflicts lots of collateral damage on the surrounding scenery.
 You can smash down castle walls, break down doors, collapse ceilings or tear huge holes in the ground by flinging a tiny piece of rock.

 **Quirk:** Loves ball games, especially ones that involve knocking down targets.

 ---

+### Epic

+#### Hell-iron Gauntlet

+When you miss with a basic attack or at-will attack against a single target and roll a natural 2 or 3, you can reroll the attack.

+**Quirk:** Has waking nightmares.

+---